Ernesto-Valdes/web-pm-tools/README.md

 ## Environments
 Find next the project environments.
-Please update each environemnt based on the deployed date.
+Please update each environment based on the deployed date.

 Environment | URL                                       | Updated
 ----------- | ----------------------------------------- | ---------